-The deductible on your real estate E&O insurance policy is going to function in a similar capacity to other deductibles you may have, such as for auto or medical insurance.
-A deductible is your total out of pocket expense paid before your insurance kicks in.
+A retention is your total out-of-pocket expense paid before your insurance kicks in.
+The retention limit on your real estate E&O insurance policy is going to function in a similar capacity to other ‘policy deductibles’ you may have, such as for auto or medical insurance.

-The difference between real estate E&O insurance deductibles and most other deductibles is that you can take steps to reduce your deductible per transaction.
+The difference between real estate E&O insurance retentions and most other deductibles or retentions is that you can take steps to reduce this expense per transaction.
 Here’s how.

 Step one: Familiarize yourself with your E&O policy benefits

-CRES offers several ways to reduce your deductible, including through the use of CRES Building Permit History Reports and home warranty products with your clients.
+CRES offers several ways to reduce your retention, including through the use of CRES Building Permit History Reports and home warranty products with your clients.

-Step two: Look for opportunities to reduce your risk — and deductible — on each transaction
+Step two: Look for opportunities to reduce your risk — and your out-of-pocket costs — on each transaction

-Evaluate each transaction to look for opportunities where products or services can be used with clients to reduce your deductible.
+Evaluate each transaction to look for opportunities where products or services can be used with clients to reduce your retention.
 For example, if you are representing a seller on an older home with questionable appliances, remodeling or repairs, then the risk of a claim is higher.
-Consider the options your real estate E&O insurance company has available to you to reduce these risks, as well as your deductible.
+Consider the options your real estate E&O insurance company has available to you to reduce these risks, as well as your retention cost.

 CRES offers Seller’s E&O, Building Permit History Reports, Qualified Home Warranties — all designed to reduce your risk and that of your seller.
 What does your real estate E&O company offer — if anything?

-Step three: Load up your tool kit to reduce your deductible and your risk
+Step three: Load up your tool kit to reduce your out-of-pocket claims cost and your risk

-Does your real estate E&O offer ways to reduce your risk and deductible per transaction?
+Does your real estate E&O offer ways to reduce your risk and retention cost per transaction?
 With CRES E&O + ClaimPrevent™, you’ll have an arsenal of products you can use before the close of a sale — and to help prevent a claim from ever happening, including:

-CRES Building Permit History Reports can reduce your deductible liability when shared with a buyer before the close of a sale.
+CRES Building Permit History Reports can reduce your out-of-pocket claims cost liability when shared with a buyer before the close of a sale.
 One in five claims result from a permitting issue.
 Utilizing these reports also helps prevent claims.
 CRES offers at least 25 free reports per year as part of our real estate E&O + ClaimPrevent™ policies.

 *Read each policy for a full comparison of coverage and benefits.
 All coverage is subject to Underwriting and other qualifications.
-The E&O Deductible Reduction applies to any real estate licensed Real Estate Agents Alliance Purchasing Group (REAAPG) member who personally pays for the Home Warranty Plan.
+The E&O Retention (out-of-pocket claims expense) Reduction applies to any real estate licensed Real Estate Agents Alliance Purchasing Group (REAAPG) member who personally pays for the Home Warranty Plan.
 Seller’s E&O coverage and other benefits are feature based and warranty specific.
 These benefits are offered by, and intended for, the members of REAAPG.
 Not available in all states.
 Certain restrictions apply.

-Have you used a little real estate E&O insurance creativity to reduce your deductible?
+Have you used a little real estate E&O insurance creativity to reduce your retention cost?
 Tell us in the comments below!